 10. Rhaphidophora Tetrasperma

-The tetrasperma is not a member of the Monstera genus, however, it is on this list because it shares a similar appearance with members of the Monstera genus.
+This plant is not a member of the Monstera genus.
+It is on this list though because it shares a similar appearance with members of the Monstera genus.

-Also known as ‘Mini Monstera’, the tetrasperma is quite tiny and is riddled with as many fenestrations as the deliciosa.
+Also known as ‘Mini Monstera’, Rhaphidophora tetrasperma is quite tiny and is riddled with as many fenestrations as the deliciosa.

 The Mini Monstera can be found in the tropical forests of Africa and Asia and can grow to a height of about 8 feet when grown indoors.
-They are quite elegant and a great fit for your home.
+They are quite elegant work well in many homes.